-In this financial year, Council Tax will raise £10.4 million for us.
-After adding a contribution from reserves (£0.4 million), the rest will come from Business Rates (£2.7 million), interest from our savings and property investments (£0.9 million) and a surplus on the Council Tax collection fund (£0.3million).
-This gives a total of £14.7 million to spend on services.
+In this financial year, Council Tax will raise £11.3 million for us (Sevenoaks District Council).
+After adding a contribution from reserves (£0.5 million), the rest will come from Business Rates (£2.1 million) and interest from our savings and property investments (£1.7 million).
+This gives a total of £15.6 million to spend on services.

 How the money is spent

-Including leisure, community safety, grants to voluntary organisations and economic and property development
+Health, housing, homelessness, leisure, community safety, grants to voluntary organisations, economic and property development and tourism.

-Including refuse collection, recycling, street cleansing, car parking, CCTV, environmental health, licensing, parks, building control, housing and homelessness
+Finance, refuse collection, recycling, street cleansing, car parking, CCTV, parks, emergency planning, internal audit and Council property.

 For further information, please contact us.